github/archive-program/GUIDE.md

 There are thousands of written languages used by humanity today, and even more spoken languages.
 Most of those are used only by relatively small populations, but there are at least twenty languages used as a first or second language by at least 60 million people.

 The most widely used languages in the world are English and Chinese.
 For historical reasons, for many years most software development occurred in English-speaking nations, so for a time, English became the default language of software.
 Most programming languages use English words in their syntax.
-It is the language in which this guide to the archive was written.
+It is the language in which this guide to the archive was first written.

 It is not guaranteed that the inheritors of this archive will know English, although it does seem a particularly likely language to last indefinitely.
 In case some guidance to other languages is helpful, we are including the more than 500 available translations of the Universal Declaration of Human Rights as an uncompressed UTF-8 file at the beginning of every reel, and also within the Tech Tree.
-This declaration is a list of the rights and freedoms of every individual human being in our era, which may never be taken away.
+This declaration is a list of the rights and freedoms of every individual human being in our era, which must never be taken away.

 ### Programming Languages